Panithecracker/GBM-model-calibration-Apple-Stock/README.md

 The solution to the SDE is:
 S_t = S_0 * exp( ( μ - 0.5 σ² ) t + σ W_t )

-Which consecuently means that the prices are lognormally distributed.
+Which consequently means that the prices are lognormally distributed.
 This implies that to a good approximation, the daily returns are normally distributed as log(Sn+1/Sn) = log(1+R) which is a little more than the return R, provided that the difference in time is small enough so to ensure that R has not been too large.
 Some empirical data has shown that over a day this conclusion is reasonably reflected in the real stock motion.

 ln(S_t) ~ Normal( ln(S_0) + ( μ - σ² / 2 ) t ,  σ² t )